-Time in nature also has a positive impact for older people.
-Researchers in a University of Minnesota study published in the journal Health and Place found that 65-86 year olds in Vancouver, Canada, benefited from time in nature close to home.
+Time in nature also has a positive impact on older people.
+Researchers in a University of Minnesota study published in the journal Health and Place found that 65- to 86-year-olds in Vancouver, Canada, benefited from time in nature close to home.

 The World Health Organisation expects depression will be the second biggest cause of illness worldwide by 2020, and anti-depressant drug use is on the increase.

-The Wildlife Trusts is a conservation organisation of 47 regional trusts around the UK that work to protect Britain’s wild spaces, not just large wildlife reserves, but smaller wildlife habitats within communities.
-The group promotes the value of time in nature to human wellbeing, and the importance of considering alternative or additional treatments in mental health care.
+The Wildlife Trusts is a conservation organisation of 47 regional trusts around the UK that work to protect Britain’s wild spaces, not just large wildlife reserves but smaller wildlife habitats within communities.
+The group promotes the value of time in nature to human wellbeing as well as the importance of considering alternative or additional treatments in mental health care.

 The Wildlife Trusts refers to a UK Foresight Project that examined mental health research and identified five principal ways in which people can feel good and function well: